innowatio/iwwa-lambda-weather/README.md

 # iwwa-lambda-weather

-Lambda function for weather infos
+Lambda function for weather infos.

+## Dev env

+Since we are querying [OpenWeatherMap.org](http://openweathermap.org) you must have a registered AppID on the service and provide the required environment variables:

+- `OPEN_WEATHER_APP_ID`